 2.4.1 Satellite Fingerprinting.
 Unlike signals from terrestrial devices, satellite signals have to travel hundreds of kilometers through the atmosphere, causing significant signal attenuation and channel noise.
 This adds additional challenge to fingerprinting in this context, particularly since many techniques rely on minimal presence of background noise.
-There are some works looking at fingerprinting in the presence of noise, either by adding noise to clean signals during model training (effectively training models to remove/ignore the noise) [28], or by smoothing out long signals at low sample rates to obtain average symbol positions [29].
+There are some works looking at fingerprinting in the presence of noise, either by adding noise to clean signals during model training (effectively training models to remove/ignore the noise) [29], or by smoothing out long signals at low sample rates to obtain average symbol positions [30].
 In the context of satellites it is difficult to obtain signals without noise, and smoothing does not work with high sample rate signals (since important detail is lost) - we must find other methods of reducing or ignoring noise.
 We discuss this further in Section 4.

-The authors of [13] analyze heatmaps of low sample rate transmissions from the Iridium constellation to classify satellites.
+The authors of [13] design "PAST-AI", analyzing heatmaps of low sample rate transmissions from the Iridium constellation to classify satellites.
 This technique achieves an accuracy of approximately 0.85, increasing to 1.00 for small subsets of the constellation.
-Although this technique achieves high accuracy, it is not as useful from a security context - the classifier works by processing large batches of consecutive messages, making it more difficult to detect spoofing attacks.
+Although this technique achieves high accuracy, it is not as useful from a security context - the classifier works by processing large batches of consecutive messages, making it more difficult to detect individual message spoofing.
 Furthermore, fingerprinting at a very low sample rate (1 sample per symbol) makes fingerprint forgery significantly easier, since the attacker does not need to replicate as many features of the waveform.
+The work claims to be able to discriminate SDR-equipped attackers from legitimate satellites by solving the harder problem of discriminating between satellites with the same hardware.
+This is true, however, the assumption only holds at the sample rate used by the fingerprinting system.
+As PAST-AI operates at 1 sample per symbol, it cannot protect against SDR-based attacks at higher sample rates.

-There has also been some fingerprinting work looking at other satellite systems - the authors of [30] make use of manual feature extraction to identify spoofing of GPS localization satellites.
-This Conference'17, July 2017, Washington, DC, USA technique is effective, but manual feature extraction is less likely to transfer easily to other satellites or constellations.
+There has also been some fingerprinting work looking at other satellite systems - the authors of [24] make use of manual feature extraction to identify spoofing of GPS localization satellites.
+This technique is effective, but manual feature extraction is less likely to transfer easily to other satellites or constellations.